 - Size: oval body, about 1/3” long

-- Features: 3 pairs of eyes plus dark, violin-shaped marking on body
+- Features: three pairs of eyes plus dark, violin-shaped marking on body

 The brown recluse’s venom has a cytotoxin that can affect the tissue at the bite site.
 Medical treatment is needed, as dangerous reactions from the venom can occur.
 These may include but are not limited to chills, fever, rash, pain, and nausea.
 Children are more sensitive to spider bites than healthy adults and may suffer life-threatening reactions, reports the University of Rochester Medical Center.

 Sac Spiders (Families Clubionidae, Miturgidae, and Corinnidae)